Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Gaming at 165Hz is what dreams are made of.
+Gaming with a fine 120Hz gaming monitor is one thing, but gaming at 165Hz is what dreams are made of.
 That smooth transition from frame to frame, provided you have the right rig, is what makes the Asus PG279Q one of the best gaming monitors.
 It doesn’t have HDR, but even at 1440p, its 100% sRGB color gamut gives such a detailed image with a 1000:1 contrast ratio, which is far superior to the Acer ED273’s 1080p and low brightness.

 The cherry on top is NVIDIA’s G-Sync technology, which reduces screen tearing and stuttering.
 If your rig can’t output in 165Hz, that’s no problem.
 You can use the on-screen display options to lower hertz to 144, 120, and 60Hz if your rig isn’t the greatest.

-Due to the IPS panel, it does have an ever so slightly slower response time of 4ms.
+Due to the IPS panel, this great 1440p monitor does have an ever so slightly slower response time of 4ms.
 Compared to the Asus VG245H with its 1ms response time, only a benchmark is catching the differences in refresh rate and motion blur.
 However, the IPS panel provides a much higher picture quality.”

 The Asus ROG PG279Q is unapologetically ROG.
 It has sharp angles, optional RGB on the base of the stand, and thin bezels.
 Given it’s an IPS panel, and not a TN panel, you get way better viewing angles.
 Since multi-display setups require both thin bezels and great viewing angles, the Asus ROG PG279Q nails both.
 This serves it well, having the ability to tilt, swivel, pivot, adjust the height, and VESA wall-mount capability.